 In the example above, P@ssw0rd has a sha1 hash that starts with 21BD1.
 This is sent to the REST API which responds with 500+ entries.
 A match is indicated because one of the returned lines equals the last 35 digits of the original hash.
-The communication protocol used in this REST API was developed by a British computer scientist named Junade Ali in 2018 and is currently be consumed by password managers and browser extensions such as 1Password and PassProtect.
+The communication protocol used in this REST API was developed by a British computer scientist named Junade Ali in 2018 and is currently being consumed by password managers and browser extensions such as 1Password and PassProtect.

 In the Computerphile video above, Dr. Pound creates a Python script to poll the haveibeenpowned REST API.
 His Github repo also currently contains versions in Go, Haskell, PHP, Julia, Perl, PowerShell, Bash, C# and HTML.
 I ported his Python code to MicroPython for use on an ESP32.
 I chose an older Wemos Lolin32 because it is inexpensive and I had several in my junk drawer.